Logo Icon

 1. Try to Avoid Procrastination

 Start your preparation early instead of delaying it.
-Manage your time wisely to cover all essential topics for CAT.
+Manage your time wisely to cover all essential CAT topics.

 2. Don't Ignore Your Job